 People are happier when they see something beautiful, whether it’s a healthy flower or a piece of art, according to The London School of Economics.

 Smell is one of our strongest memory triggers.
 The scents of basil, rosemary, and thyme can remind people of cooking family meals, and wheatgrass is reminiscent of freshly cut lawns (without the sweat and hard work of mowing!).
-Easy-to-grow plants like mint can be used in simple teas, and options like lavender are stress-reducing as well as beautiful.
+Easy-to-grow plants like mint can be used in simple teas, while options like lavender are stress-reducing as well as beautiful.